ruhigit/Git_Basics/README.md

 Git_Basics
 ==========

-Basic Commands to Start Learning Git
+Basic Commands to Start Learning Git.
+Follow the steps to get started!